diffConv: Analyzing Irregular Point Clouds with an Irregular View: Conclusion

 \section{Conclusion}

-In this work, we first review the current progress of local point feature learning, which heavily relies on a regular inductive bias on point structure.
-We then question the necessity of introducing this inductive bias, and propose diffConv, which is neither a generalization of CNNs nor spectral GCNs.
+We have reviewed contemporary local point feature learning, which heavily relies on a regular inductive bias on point structure.
+We question the necessity of this inductive bias, and propose diffConv, which is neither a generalization of CNNs nor spectral GCNs.
 Instead, equipped with Laplacian smoothing, density-dilated ball query and masked attention, diffConv analyzes point clouds through an \emph{irregular view}.
-Through extensive experiments we show that diffConv achieves state-of-the-art performance in 3D object classification, is far more robust to noise than state-of-the-art, with a faster inference speed.
+Through extensive experiments we show that diffConv achieves state-of-the-art performance in 3D object classification and scene understanding, is far more robust to noise than other methods, with a faster inference speed.